 Concerning a violation at any level, it may be relevant that the student has committed the same, or similar, violation multiple times during the same school year.
 In such a case, Repeated Violations may be added as a secondary violation.
 Repeated Violations will not be used as a primary violation or alone.
-There may be instances of repeated violations that warrant a higher level of response than indicated in this Code.
+There may be instances of repeated violations that warrant a higher level of response than indicated in this Student Code of Conduct.